-You can make a partial balance transfer if the transfer card’s credit limit is less than the amount you’re planning to transfer.
-When you transfer a balance, you usually do so to move high-interest debt from one creditor to another creditor with a lower interest rate, often 0% at the start.
+Yes, you can make a partial balance transfer if the transfer card’s credit limit is less than the amount you’re planning to transfer.
+When you transfer a balance, you usually do so to move high-interest debt from one creditor to another creditor with a lower interest rate, often taking advantage of a 0% introductory rate at the start.
 With a partial balance transfer, you’ll only be able to take advantage of lower rates on the amount you transfer.
 The remaining balance from the original creditor will still accumulate interest at the same high rate because it won’t have moved.

 There’s no real way to determine how much your limit will be or how much you can transfer until you apply for a card.
 You’ll get those amounts either online immediately after you’re approved or when your new card arrives, usually 7-10 business days from the approval date.
 So depending on your credit line and fees, you may not be able to transfer as much as you’d like.
 Still, it’s good to take advantage of a lower interest rate on as much of the balance as you can.